cloudmesh-community/hid-sp18-508/cluster/mongodb.md

     | column     | Field    |
     | Table Join | Embedded Documents|
     | Primary Key| Primary Key|
 * MongoDB is an open-source document database and NoSQL database, which is written in C++.
 A document is a set of key-value pairs.
-The following shows the difference between RDBMS terminology and MongoDB.
+The table shows the difference between RDBMS terminology and MongoDB.

 ### Advantages of MongoDB over RDBMS